 wall to set up for the final drop of the rapid.
 A hole can develop at the base at higher flows, so ferry out

 high, get some speed, and angle left as you go off the drop.

 The final rapid of any real size is Flag Pole, a bumpy, rock-filled rapid that pours into the

-this rapid from the center island.
-A diagonal hole at the top just begs you to drop in so it can
+scout this rapid from the center island.
+A diagonal hole at the top just begs you to drop in so

-right.
-To avoid the hole, enter the rapid tight against the river left wall, and work towards the
+river right.
+To avoid the hole, enter the rapid tight against the river left wall, and

 middle of the rapid, taking care not to fall off into the far river-left seam.
 At the bottom